loreno-heer/al-folio/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: Researcher in mathematics and mathematical physics. loreno dot heer at math dot ch.
+subtitle: Dr. sc. nat.
+(PhD in Mathematics).
+Researcher in mathematics and mathematical physics. loreno dot heer at math dot ch.

 profile:
   align: right